Dental extractions can be beneficial for children under the right situation.

 - The tooth is impacted – this is usually the case with the third molars, or “wisdom teeth,” as they erupt years after the other teeth and often have insufficient room in the jaw.
 Wisdom teeth are typically not extracted until the patient’s late teens or early twenties.
 Many patients in their late teens or later are advised or required to have their wisdom teeth extracted before they get their braces on.

 Depending on the complexity of the patient’s situation, an extraction can be performed surgically or non-surgically.
-In any case, at minimum, a mild anesthesia is used to ensure the patient is as comfortable as possible throughout their extraction procedure.
+In any case, at minimum, mild anesthesia is used to ensure the patient is as comfortable as possible throughout their extraction procedure.

 Because we are pediatric dentists, we are specifically equipped to work with young patients who may have some apprehension about oral procedures.
 We are sure to work with both the patient and the parent or guardian to ensure that everyone understands the situation and is well prepared for the procedure and the healing process.